CitkaneArchive/social/README.md

 # social
-A workpalce social CMS built on microservice pattern
+A workplace social CMS built on microservice pattern